yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 </code>

 Don't worry if you find all of this a bit cryptic.
-This is normal when learning a new framework.
-In short it just declare a function named getEchoR with one argument (`theText`) of type String.
+In short it just declare a function named `getEchoR` with one argument (`theText`) of type String.
-When this function is called, it return a "Handler RepHtml" whatever it is.
+When this function is called, it return a `Handler RepHtml` whatever it is.
 But mainly this will encapsulate our expected result inside an HTML text.

 After saving the file, you should see yesod recompile the application.